colson0x1/verve/README.md

-# Verve Framework - Docs
+# Verve Framework (@ cols-verve)- Docs

 **Version:** 1.0.0
 **Author:** Colson

-Welcome to the official documentation for the **Verve Framework**.
+Welcome to the official documentation for the **Verve Framework (cols-verve)**.
 Verve is a client-side web framework designed to streamline data fetching, rendering content, handling user interactions, and persisting data on backend servers.
 This documentation provides a comprehensive guide on how to use and implement the Verve Framework, along with real code examples.

 ## Table of Contents